filcherock/irion/README.md

 # About the project
 <img src="os1.png">
-Irion is a 16-bit operating system written in NASM and C++.
+Irion is a 16-bit operating system written in NASM.
 This operating system is under development.

 ---